-The results support H1's conjecture that awareness moderates the identity-to-politics link.
-The more politically aware a LGBT respondent was, the more likely they were to echo elite alignments and identify as Democrats with liberal policy views.
+The results support hypothesis 1's conjecture that awareness moderates the identity-to-politics link.
+The more politically aware LGBT respondents were, the more likely they were to echo elite alignments and identify as Democrats with liberal policy views.
 But what of other social groups?
 In the next section, I replicate these analyses for the other identities studied.